Sup2point0/Antarctica/home/Antarctica.md

 ## Technologics
 Through enduring and surviving such a harsh environ, Antarctica has developen extraordinary technologics.

-To allow the region to remain confortively inhabitable, a {...} called the *Geosphere* encloses the majoricy of the continent.
+To allow the region to remain confortively inhabitable, a [SPACES](...
+'Spherical Protective Artificive Continent-Enclosing Systic') called the *Geosphere* encloses the majoricy of the continent.
 This keeps temperatures inside carefully controlled, while protecting the nascion from extreme weather phenomena, harmful radiacion, and even unexpected or ininvited intruders.

 > See [Geosphere](...) for more.